 To operate effectively and protect the security and integrity of Squarespace, we need to maintain control over what happens on our services.

 6.1.
 Important Things We Can Do.
-We reserve these rights, which we may exercise at any time and in our sole discretion, and without liability or notice to you (except where prohibited by law): (a) we may change the Services and their functionality; (b) we may restrict access to or use of parts or all of the Services; (c) we may suspend or discontinue parts or all of the Services; (d) we may terminate, suspend or restrict your access to or use of parts or all of the Services; (e) we may terminate, suspend or restrict access to your Account or Your Sites; and (f) we may change our eligibility criteria to use the Services (and if such eligibility criteria changes are prohibited by law where you live, we may revoke your right to use the Services in that jurisdiction).
+We reserve these rights, which we may exercise at any time and in our sole discretion, and without liability or notice to you (except where prohibited by applicable law): (a) we may change parts or all of the Services and their functionality; (b) we may suspend or discontinue parts or all of the Services; (c) we may terminate, suspend, restrict or disable your access to or use of parts or all of the Services; (d) we may terminate, suspend, restrict or disable access to your Accounts or parts, some or all of Your Sites; and (e) we may change our eligibility criteria to use the Services (and if such eligibility criteria changes are prohibited by law where you live, we may revoke your right to use the Services in that jurisdiction).

 6.2.
 How We Handle Ownership Disputes.
-Sometimes, ownership of an Account or site is disputed between one or more parties, such as a business and its employee, or a web designer and their client.
+Sometimes, ownership of an Account or site is disputed between parties, such as a business and its employee, or a web designer and a client.
 We try not to get involved in these disputes.
-However, we reserve the right, at any time and in our sole discretion, and without notice to you, to determine rightful Account or site ownership and to transfer an Account or site to the rightful owner.
-If we can’t reasonably determine the rightful owner, we reserve the right to suspend an Account or site until the disputing parties reach a resolution.
-We also may request documentation, such as a government-issued photo ID, a credit card invoice or a business license, to help determine the rightful owner.
+However, we reserve the right, at any time and in our sole discretion, and without notice to you, to determine rightful Account or site ownership and to transfer an Account or site to such owner.
+Our decision in that respect is final.
+If we feel that we can’t reasonably determine the rightful owner, we reserve the right to suspend an Account or site until the disputing parties reach a resolution.
+We also may request documentation, such as a government-issued photo ID, credit card invoice or business license, to help determine the rightful owner.

 6.3.
 HTTPS Encryption.
 We may offer HTTPS encryption for Your Sites.
 By registering a custom domain via the Services, or pointing a custom domain to the Services, you authorize us to create and maintain a certificate for the limited purpose of providing HTTPS for Your Sites.